 The NYACOP Committee encourages all eligible organists to seek ever-higher levels of excellence by competing in the 2014 cycle.
-Repertoire for the new round is posted below.
+Repertoire for the 2014 round is posted below.
 The Official Rules and application form appeared in the September 2012 issue of The American Organist Magazine and can be found in electronic form below.